Find Relief from Overthinking, Constant Worry and the Exhaustion of Holding It All Together

 What is high-functioning anxiety?

-High-functioning anxiety is when you appear capable and put-together on the outside, but internally feel overwhelmed, self-critical or constantly “on.”
-Because things look fine externally, it often goes unrecognized — sometimes even by you.
-If this sounds familiar, reach out — it’s one of the most common things I work with.
+High-functioning anxiety is when someone appears capable and put-together on the outside, but internally experiences constant worry, pressure and mental exhaustion.
+Read more about high functioning anxiety.
+If this sounds familiar, let’s connect— it’s one of the most common things I work with.

 What is anxiety therapy and how can it help me?